PerfectlySoft/PerfectDocs/guide/webRedirects.md

 The Perfect WebRedirects module will filter for specified routes (including trailing wildcard routes) and perform redirects as instructed if a match is found.

 This can be important for maintaining SEO ranking in systems that have moved.
-For example, if moving from a static HTML site where `/about.html` no longer exists, and the new route is `/about` then if no valid redirect is in place the site or system will loose SEO ranking.
+For example, if moving from a static HTML site where `/about.html` is replaced with the new route `/about` and no valid redirect is in place, the site or system will lose SEO ranking.

-A demo showing the usage, and working of the Perfect WebRedirects module can be found at [https://github.com/PerfectExamples/Perfect-WebRedirects-Demo](https://github.com/PerfectExamples/Perfect-WebRedirects-Demo).
+A demo showing the usage, and working of the Perfect WebRedirects module can be found at [Perfect-WebRedirects-Demo](https://github.com/PerfectExamples/Perfect-WebRedirects-Demo).

 ## Including in your project